nopedial/carbon-bridge/README.md

 ### carbon-bridge

-carbon-bridge is a light-weight ruby daemon that periodically collects metrics from user-defined scripts and sends them to a set of carbon-cache servers
+carbon-bridge is a light-weight ruby daemon that periodically collects metrics from user-defined scripts and sends them to a set of carbon servers

 ### configuration